dns-violations/dnsflagday/2020/index.md

 buffer size should, by _default_, be set to a value small enough to avoid fragmentation on the majority of network links in use today.

 An EDNS buffer size of 1232 bytes will avoid fragmentation on nearly all current networks.
-This is based on an MTU of 1280, which is required by the IPv6 specification, minus 48 bytes for the IPv6 and UDP headers.
+This is based on an MTU of 1280, which is required by the IPv6 specification, minus 48 bytes for the IPv6 and UDP headers and the aforementioned research.

 Note that this recomendation is for a _default_ value, to be used when better information is not available.
 Operators may still configure larger